ine-labs/AWSGoat/README.md

 # Pricing

-- **Module-1** the major incurred cost is for the EC2 instance i.e. **0.0125 USD / HR**.
+- **Module-1** the major incurred cost is for the EC2 instance i.e. **$0.0125/hour**.
 Other components like S3 and Lambda will not incur any significant charges.

-- **Module-2** the major incurred cost is for the EC2 instance deployed by ECS, the RDS instance, and one SecretsManager secret (0.4 USD/Month) i.e. **0.0505 USD / HR**.
-Other components the Load Balancer will not incur any significant hourly charges.
+- **Module-2** the major incurred cost is for the EC2 instance deployed by ECS, the RDS instance, and one SecretsManager secret (0.4 USD/Month) i.e. **$0.0505/hour**.
+Other components like the Load Balancer will not incur any significant hourly charges.

 # Contributors